kkibria/dev_cookbook/docs/_topics/jslib.md

 </main>
 ```

-I have put this scheme in github <https://github.com/kkibria/svelte-js-library>
+I have build this as an npm project in github <https://github.com/kkibria/svelte-js-library> with svelte template.